-Black Henna is made by mixing other additives with the natural Henna.
+Black Henna is made by mixing other additives with natural Henna.
 These chemicals turn the orange-brown color of the Henna into black.
 But several health organizations have issued warnings against the use of black Henna.
-They contain a chemical called PPD, which is toxic and can cause skin irritation in most people.
+They contain a toxic chemical called PPD, which can cause skin irritation in most people.

-The best thing to do is to stay away from the black Henna and stick to the natural one.
+The best thing to do is to stay away from black Henna and stick to natural ones.

 Health benefits of Henna

 Henna was used as a medicine for most of history.
 Applying them to the skin relieves skin conditions, sunburns, and dryness.
-It was also believed that skin-colored with Henna is less prone to sunburns.
+It was also believed that skin colored with Henna is less prone to sunburns.
 They were used on animals that endure long hours under the sun.
-When people dried animal skin in the olden days, they applied Henna to prevent insects and fungus from consuming it.
+When people dried animal skin in the olden days, they applied Henna to prevent insects and fungi from consuming it.

 The Best Place to Get a Henna Tattoo in Dubai?

-Desert safari Dubai trip is a mix of traditions and adventure.
-The Safari trip comes with an adventurous bit like dune bashing, sandboarding, and quad biking in the desert.
+The Desert safari Dubai trip is a mix of traditions and adventure.
+The Safari trip is adventurous, like dune bashing, sandboarding, and quad biking in the desert.
 The desert camp will give you a glimpse into the lives of the early bedouins in the desert of Dubai.
 With all other traditional elements, you can get a beautiful henna tattoo free of additional costs from the desert camp by a lady designer wearing a Burqa.

 If you are interested in finding out the places to visit in Dubai, check out the list we have compiled for you.